traefik/traefik-helm-chart/README.md

 You may also upgrade by deploying another Traefik to a different namespace and removing after your first Traefik.

+Alternatively, since version 20.3.0 of this chart, you may set `instanceNameOverride` to the previous value of that label.
+This will override the new `Release.Name-Release.Namespace` pattern to avoid any (longer) downtime.

 ## Contributing

 If you want to contribute to this chart, please read the [Contributing Guide](./CONTRIBUTING.md).